 2. Auroras: The Northern and Southern Lights

 “Aurora” is Latin for “sunrise.”
 Over both Northern and Southern magnetic poles, these mysterious light displays have inspired people for centuries.
-(Note at the end of the video the view of an aurora from high over the earth in the International Space Station.)
+(Note at the end of this astronomy video the view of an aurora from high over the earth in the International Space Station.)

 3. Lake Ontario on Titan